 - This recipe works as either a side dish or a dessert.

-First, bake and cool completely.
-Then double wrap with plastic wrap or freeze a less-than-full casserole in a zipper freezer bag or freezer container.
-Thaw in the fridge overnight.
-Take the casserole out of the fridge 30-40 minutes before reheating to bring it to room temperature.
+Take the casserole from the fridge 30-40 minutes before reheating to bring it to room temperature.
 Cover the casserole with foil and reheat at 300 degrees f for 20-30 minutes or until warmed through.

 Carrot Soufflé